 Consuming refined sugar, mostly in the form of table sugar, is readily absorbed by the liver.
 This results in a spike in blood sugar levels.
 Too much of the sugar content in our bloodstream then stimulates the release of a large quantity of insulin to help control the blood sugar levels.

-This much high quantity of insulin can bring down the spiked sugar levels in our blood.
+This high quantity of insulin can bring down the spiked sugar levels in our blood.
 However, this takes our body to a hypoglycemic state (low sugar level) – which in turn leaves us in a starving state.
-This forces us to eat more and with less intermittent gaps.
+This forces us to eat more and with fewer intermittent gaps.

 Contrary to popular belief that fruits are packed with sugar, which is why they should be avoided when following a weight-loss diet, a registered dietician, Cynthia Sass, explains in her blog that fruits are not the culprit behind the obesity crisis in the USA.

-She stresses on the fact that, if not overconsumed, fruits, even the cherries, melon, berries, etc., can surprisingly help in losing weight.
+She stresses the fact that, if not over consumed, fruits, even cherries, melon, berries, etc., can surprisingly help in losing weight.
 The following points elaborate on how consuming fruits might help in your weight loss journey rather than making you fat:

-This is one of the most interesting evidence in support of the fact the fruits do not make you fat.
-A research conducted in 2014 revealed that people who are fruit-eaters have lower BMIs as compared to the ones who do not consume fruits.
+This is one of the most interesting pieces of evidence in support of the fact that fruits do not make you fat.
+Research conducted in 2014 revealed that people who are fruit-eaters have lower BMIs as compared to the ones who do not consume fruits.
 The research also deduced that the BMIs of fruit-eaters were also lower than the people who consume more veggies in their daily diet.